unitaryfund/mitiq/docs/source/guide/guide-factories.rst

 =============================================
-Example: basic usage of a factory.
+Example: basic usage of a factory
 =============================================

 To make an example, let us assume that the result of our quantum computation is an expectation